AwalaApp/codelabs/codelabs/nodejs-pong.md

 Once the pong service message is serialised, the next step is to put it inside a parcel by:

-1. Attaching the encrypted service message to the parcel.
+1. Putting the encrypted service message in the parcel.
 1. Attaching the PDA and its chain to the parcel.
 1. Signing the parcel with the public endpoint's identity key.